 First discovered near Les Beaux in the South of France in 1821, bauxite was initially called “beauxite”.
 In 1886, Charles Martin Hall and Paul Héroult independently developed a process for making aluminium from alumina.
 And in 1887, Austrian scientist Karl Josef Bayer patented his self-titled process for extracting alumina from bauxite.
 Today, the Bayer process and the Hall-Héroult process are still combined to process bauxite ore into alumina, and then convert it into aluminium.

 We produce some of the highest quality, lowest-carbon footprint aluminium in the world: the greenhouse gas emissions intensity of our managed Atlantic Operations smelters represents less than one-fifth of the industry average.
-Through ELYSIS, our joint venture with Alcoa, supported by Apple and the governments of Canada and Quebec, we are helping to further develop a breakthrough aluminium smelting technology with no direct greenhouse gas emissions, which is now being used in Apple products.
+Through ELYSIS, our joint venture with Alcoa, supported by Apple and the governments of Canada and Quebec, we are helping to further develop a breakthrough smelting technology to produce aluminium with no direct greenhouse gas emissions, which is now being used in Apple products.

 In 2018, we became the first company to receive certification from the ASI as producing “responsible” aluminium in Canada.
 Our diverse alloys are designed to meet customer needs.
 In 2019, we launched Revolution-Al™, a new aluminium alloy developed to make lighter car wheels, which can help to make cars safer and more appealing to end consumers with reduced CO2 emissions.